Please click here to view the Spring 2020 Project Overview for the Pattullo Bridge Replacement Project.

 The new bridge will be located just north and upstream of the existing bridge and will optimize the use of the existing road network and travel patterns.
-Constructing the bridge next to the existing bridge will allow the existing bridge to continue operating until the new one is open.
+The existing bridge will remain in use until the new bridge is open to traffic.
 Once the new bridge is open, the existing bridge will be removed.

 The project will also improve connections to regional road networks and cycling and walking paths on either side of the bridge.
 In Surrey, the bridge will continue to connect directly to King George Boulevard, and a new off ramp will connect the bridge to westbound Highway 17.
 In addition, Highway 17 will be grade-separated over Old Yale Road.

 In New Westminster, the bridge will continue to connect directly to McBride Boulevard and